Star Alliance Logo

 • Air Canada (a major Canadian company that serves 222 destinations).

 Pyramids were chosen because of their uniqueness, stability, and geometric perfection.
-The base of each figure is unshakeable, indicating the strength of the alliance and the confident position of individual firms.
+The base of each figure is unshakable, reflecting the alliance’s strength and individual firms’ confidence.
 The lines of the figures are not straight but slightly rounded, which speaks of the beauty and harmony of the heavenly fleet.

 Font and Colors

 Black and metallic gray are the emblem’s leading shades.
 Dark colors reflect the alliance’s monumentality and globality.
-Metal is the main element of airplane bodies.
-In the emblem, the color is a prototype of the union’s strength and transportation safety.
+Metal is the primary material used in airplane bodies.
+In the emblem, the color symbolizes the union’s strength and transportation safety.
 Shadows on the edges of the pyramids make them volumetric.
 They discuss the various advantages passengers receive when using the alliance’s services.

-The font corresponds to Neue Helvetica Paneuropean with large but thin elements.
+The font is Neue Helvetica Paneuropean, with large but thin elements.